Eldeston/Creative-Computing/Creative Computing Club/Shader Dev Workshop.md

 	B. Learning Outcomes
 II.
 What is a GPU?
 III.
 Introduction to Shader Toy
-# Introduction to Shader Dev
+# Shader Dev Introduction
 Before computers were invented, the art process is made through layers of paint that take a lot of time and effort.
-In this age, computers can make art from years to a second in real-time through the GPU.
+In this age, computers can make art from years to less than a second in real-time through the GPU.

 ![The Starry Night](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ea/Van_Gogh_-_Starry_Night_-_Google_Art_Project.jpg/1280px-Van_Gogh_-_Starry_Night_-_Google_Art_Project.jpg)
 *Source: Wikipedia.com*